Claim your complimentary lifetime membership for a limited time using code MYFREESBC

 Please reach us at info@scottishbusinesscoop.org if you cannot find an answer to your question or speak to your local Cooperative membership director.

-A micro business energy refers to energy usage by small businesses that meet specific criteria:
+A micro business in energy refers to a business that meets one of the following criteria:

 • Uses no more than 100,000 kWh of electricity per year.